aqeelrazagondal/lambda-ColdStart-analyzer/docs/test-flow.md

      ]
    }
    ```

-   **Do not modify this** - it's correct as-is.
+   **Note**: When you select "AWS account" and check "Require external ID" in the console, AWS automatically generates the trust policy with the correct Principal and Condition.
+You typically don't need to manually edit this JSON.
 Trust policies have a Principal (who can assume the role) and do NOT have a Resource field.

    g.
 Click **Next**